terrancej/setup-minikube/README.md

 ```

-### Example workflow 2: Build image and deploy to kubernetes on pull request
+### Example workflow 2
+Build image and deploy and access service URL. see in examples folder